MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 * `X-Mailer:` field indicates the email client.
 If it includes weird names, be suspicious.

 * `Bcc:` or `X-UIDL:` entries exist.
 This is a sign of poorly crafted header.
-They are never in normal emails.
+They are never in normal emails!

 * `X-Spam score`, `X-Spam flag` and `X-Spam status` entries help determine “spaminess”.
 But the scores are not standardized across servers so these have to examined on a case by case basis.